FungC10/accessly/README.md

 ## Chat Features

-### Message Caching
+### Message Caching & State Persistence
-- Messages are cached per room using Zustand
+- Messages are cached per room using Zustand with persist middleware
+- **Persistent Storage**: Chat state (messages, scroll positions, cursors) saved to localStorage
+- **Resilient to Browser Events**: State survives tab switches, page refreshes, and OS tab purges
 - Switching rooms is instant when messages are already cached
 - Only fetches new messages since last visit
 - Empty rooms are cached to prevent unnecessary refetches
+- **No Data Loss**: Unsent messages and scroll positions persist across sessions

 ### Scroll Position
-- Scroll position is remembered for each room
+- Scroll position is remembered for each room and persisted to localStorage
-- Returns to exact previous position when switching back
+- Returns to exact previous position when switching back (even after browser restart)
 - No flash or visual jumps during room navigation
 - Instant scroll to bottom on first visit (no animation, hidden during scroll)
 - Container visibility managed to prevent flashes
+- **Tab Switch Resilient**: Scroll position preserved when switching browser tabs

 ### Pagination
 - Load older messages with anchored scroll (preserves viewport)